krussll/etsysimplicity/_posts/2020-11-09-how-to-ask-for-a-review-on-etsy.md

 author: reece
 image: assets/images/post-banners/how-to-ask-for-a-review-on-etsy.jpg
 featured: true
 description: "Reviews are hugely important for Etsy stores.
-Read our guide on how to gt more from the sales you are already getting"
+Read our guide on how to get more reviews for your store and build more sales today!"
 ---

 How do you ask for reviews on Etsy? **Sellers are allowed to request reviews from customers who have purchased.
 The only restriction is that they cannot incentivise a buyer to leave a review through coupons or offers.
 It’s best to lead with why a buyer should leave a review, focusing on benefits to them, and other buyers, as opposed to you the store owner.**